lucylow/En_francais_si_vous_plait-/README.md

 * Measure speed translations
   * Record the translation time once machine learning system is shown a sentence to quantify results
-  * "On the **WMT 2014 English-to-French translation task** (a widely used metric for judging the accuracy of machine translation), attention model establishes a BLEU score of 41.8 after training for 3.5 days on eight GPUs, a small fraction of the training costs of the best models from the literature"
+  * "On the **WMT 2014 English-to-French translation task** (a widely used **benchmark metric** for judging the accuracy of machine translation), attention model establishes a BLEU score of 41.8 after training for 3.5 days on eight GPUs, a small fraction of the training costs of the best models from the literature"

      ![alt text](https://github.com/lucylow/En_francais_si_vous_plait-/blob/master/screenshots/Transformer%20BLEU%20scores%20Training%20Cost.png)